Dharmeshkatariya/Dharmeshkatariya/README.md

 <h1 align="left">
  Hi 👋, I'm Dharmesh katariya
 </h1>
-## I'm a passionate Technical Writer ✍ and visionary, dedicated to leading and inspiring upcoming talents and developers.
+## I'm a passionate Flutter Developer , dedicated to leading and inspiring upcoming talents and developers.
 I love being part of minds that give back to the community.
 Open-Source contribution and community development are my greatest passion!

 - 🔭 I’m currently working on ...
 Dart ,Flutter developement
 - 🌱 I’m currently learning ...
 Python 😊